 The first few times you wade through tax season as a blogger, no doubt you’ll realize how many pieces there are to the puzzle.
 And if you’re like me, they’re scattered all over the place.

-My recommendation is, as you walk through to pay your taxes this year, take notes!
+As you walk through, take notes!
 Note categories, expenses, income sources, etc. Save your notes in a place you’ll know to look next year when tax time rolls around again.
 Set up your budget or accounting software accordingly and tax time next year will be much smoother.